intminds/gps/README.md

 ## Elevation calculation

 There is a naive approach for elevation gain calculation.
-You can compare every point's altitude with the previous point's altitude, and if the difference is greater than zero, add it into total elevation gain.
+You can compare every point's altitude with the previous point's altitude, and if the difference is greater than zero, add it into the total elevation gain.

 Such naive approach does not work well.
 If you go/run/ride along a flat surface, small non-important altitude changes sum up into big elevation gain and loss.